vaishaliwalake/Python_interviewquestions/python_langauge_interviewqusetions.md

 Following are some of the differences between Python arrays and Python lists.
 Arrays can only store homogeneous data (data of the same type).
 Lists can store heterogeneous and arbitrary data.
 Since only one type of data can be stored, arrays use memory for only one type of objects.
 Thus, mostly, arrays use lesser memory than lists.
 Lists can store data of multiple data types and thus require more memory than arrays.
-The length of an array is pre-fixed while creating it, so more elements cannot be added.
-Since the length of a list is not fixed, appending items to it is possible.
+The length of an array is pre-fixed while creating it, so more elements cannot be added.Since the length of a list is not fixed, appending items to it is possible.